dobin/ace-firefist/README.md

 Ace can track your data.
 It observes the data structures `AceStr`, `AceBytes` and `AceFile` into makers decorated with `DataTracker`.
-For example which powershell script you insert into which execter, which files in a zip etc.
+For example which powershell script you insert into which executor, which files in a zip etc.
 These are indexed by numbers.

 Example: